karthiksing05/personal-website/content/projects.md

 > The work is its own reward. *— Sir Arthur Conan Doyle, British writer and physician*

-My projects span both research and product design, with the goal to pioneer new AI solutions to benefit the human experience or cultivate existing AI solutions for human development: in other words, a hybrid approach to human learning and growth.

 # ongoing efforts

 ### *[2025-06-11 - present]* Cobweb for psychological "Chunking" @ [ISLE](http://www.isle.org/) | [github](https://github.com/karthiksing05/Chunking-Cobweb)